Battery is a common misdemeanor offense in Wisconsin criminal courts.

 - Domestic Battery in Wisconsin: In a domestic situation, most arrests for battery start with a trip to jail.
 If the arrest only involves misdemeanor charges, you will have a chance to post a bond that night.
 If you cannot post bond or the arrest includes a felony, you will have to sit in jail until you appear before a judge to set bond.

 - Non-Domestic Battery in Wisconsin: In a non-domestic situation, the officer may just issue a misdemeanor citation with a court date on it.
 Do not think that this is merely a ticket.
 If it reads “Wisconsin Uniform Misdemeanor Citation,” it is a criminal charge and you or your attorney will need to appear in court at the date on the citation.
 Failure to appear means the judge will issue a warrant for you.
-The officer may inform you of a 72 hour no contact provision.
+The officer may inform you of a 72-hour no-contact provision.
 This means you may not have any contact with the person identified on the form for 72 hours.
 To have any sort of conduct contrary to this order is a separate crime.

 Appearing in Court for a Battery Charge in Wisconsin